 What Is Traumatic Brain Injury?

 Traumatic brain injury (TBI) is a common consequence of a car accident without a seatbelt.
 It occurs when the head sustains a strong blow or jolt, causing damage to the brain that may not be accompanied by any external symptoms.
-Effects of TBI can be felt for years afterward — indeed, it is one of the leading causes of disability following a severe accident.
+Effects of a traumatic brain injury can be felt for years afterward — indeed, it is one of the leading causes of disability following a severe accident.
 Individuals with TBI are also at a higher risk for depression, anxiety and mood disorders.

 See a doctor if: During the accident you lost consciousness for any amount of time, felt confused or disoriented, or if you continue to experience headaches, nausea, dizziness, seizures or loss of coordination.

-What Are Some Common Back and Spine Injuries?
+What Are Some Common Back and Neck Injuries?

 A back injury following a car accident can have serious long-term consequences that can affect your ability to get around, go to work and enjoy life.
 Common back injuries include herniated disks, which can lead to a chronic condition called sciatica, and compression fractures, which can collapse or deform individual vertebra, affecting the shape of the spine.
 Spinal injuries are equally serious and can cause full or partial paralysis.
 Back and spine injuries can occur at any speed, even in seemingly minor accidents.